-PwC Nigeria has a designated partner Pedro Omontuemhen, (known as the "Partner Responsible for Independence" or "PRI") with appropriate seniority and standing, who is responsible for providing appropriate support and processes such that partners and staff are knowledgeable about independence matters and that they take the actions required of them by the firm's independence policies and supporting guidance.
+PwC Kenya has a designated partner Responsible for Independence (PRI) with appropriate seniority and standing, who is responsible for providing appropriate support and processes such that partners and staff are knowledgeable about independence matters and that they take the actions required of them by the firm's independence policies and supporting guidance.
 The partner is supported by a team of independence specialists.
-The PRI reports directly to the CMT in addition to the Territory PRI.